 Today we were up early and getting the troops ready for our boating trip with Ocean Odyssey in Knysna compliments of #visitknysna.
 The weather was looking a bit greyish when we departed from home base, but it turned out to be a beautiful day in Knysna.
 How lucky we are!
 Now our family are not sea people at all, but this trip however was on our to do list for some time, but somehow, we never got around to do it.
 We prefer the bush and greenery of the forest if we have a choice but are ALWAYS open for something new and eventful.
 Back to our sea expedition.
 As always, we arrived a bit early so there was enough time before the trip to use our coffee vouchers at nearby Trinity Coffee.
 This gave us enough sustenance to be happy on our expedition.
 The welcome and safety briefing was… Read more >

 Like many old artefacts there is a story behind the story and so does the Sacramento canon also have a back story.
-This canon was on the deck of the Portuguese galleon Sacramento when it ran aground on 30 June 1647 – for those of you who do not know Jan van Riebeeck only arrived in 1652 in the Cape of Good Hope so five years prior to old Jan setting foot ashore at the Cape of Good Hope.
+This canon was on the deck of the Portuguese galleon Sacramento when it ran aground on 30 June 1647 off the coast of Port Elizabeth – for those of you who do not know Jan van Riebeeck only arrived in 1652 in the Cape of Good Hope so five years prior to old Jan setting foot ashore at the Cape of Good Hope.
 What caused the disaster and how many people were aboard the Sacramento is unknown, but 72 made it to shore.
-After 10 days the group decided to walk to Maputo – which is about 1 300 km away by the way – from where they planned to get a ship to Europe.
-It must have been hostile and wild country back then so an easy walk it was not!
-A mere… Read more >
+After 10 days the group decided to walk from Port Elizabeth to Maputo – which is about 1 300 km away by the way – from where they planned to get a ship to Europe.
+It must have been hostile and wild country back then… Read more >

 Shopping for a mattress can be daunting as there are many choices out there and of course each manufacturer will say that they have the ultimate solution and every traveler will convince you that his choice is the best, but what is your choice?